Back to Blog

 Onboarding and ramp-up.
 Every new freelancer needs context on your codebase, product vision, and business logic.
 For a complex project, productive onboarding takes 2–4 weeks.

 Rework from miscommunication.
 Without a project manager translating between business needs and technical implementation, requirements get misunderstood.
-A 2022 study by the Standish Group found that miscommunication accounts for 30% of project overruns.
+Research shows that miscommunication accounts for 30% of project overruns (Standish Group).

 Replacement costs.
 Freelancers leave.
 They find a higher-paying gig, get busy with other clients, or simply ghost.
 When your solo developer disappears mid-project, you start from scratch: finding, vetting, onboarding, and context-transferring.